Getting Rid of Private Mortgage Insurance

 **A one-time payment for your shortage/deficiency requires special handling.
 You may make your payment online, in-person or by mail, however, please email loanservicing@salemfive.com notifying us of your choice to make your shortage/deficiency payment, including your loan number and payment amount, so that your mortgage payment the following year can be adjusted in accordance with your escrow analysis statement.
 You may also reach out to our contact center at (800) 850-5000 for assistance.

-If you would prefer to not have an escrow account, you will need to negotiate it with your lender.
-The lender might be willing to allow you to manage your property taxes and homeowner's insurance payments rather than using an escrow account.
+When closing on your home mortgage, you will typically need to come up with more money to establish the buffer of two months payments in your escrow account.
+Your monthly mortgage payment is larger when you have to make a payment into an escrow account in addition to your regular principal and interest payment.
+The bank gets to hold your money, rather than you retaining control and having the money available to make investments.You'll find that managing your property taxes and homeowner's insurance through an escrow account is a common practice with lenders.
 Typically, you'll need to have put at least 20% down on your home, be a prior homeowner, or have a large cushion in your bank account.
 If you choose to forego the escrow account, you should budget carefully to ensure you have the money available to make your property tax and homeowner's insurance payments when they are due.